crim-ca/weaver/docs/source/configuration.rst

 - | ``weaver.configuration = ADES|EMS``
   |
   | Tells the application in which mode to run.
+  |
-Enabling `ADES` for instance will disable some `EMS`-specific
+  | Enabling `ADES` for instance will disable some `EMS`-specific
-  | operations such as dispatching `Workflow`_ process steps to known remote `ADES` servers.
+    operations such as dispatching :ref:`Workflow` process steps to known remote `ADES` servers.

 - | ``weaver.url = <url>``
   |
   | Defines the full URL (including HTTP protocol/scheme, hostname and optionally additional path suffix) that will
-  | be used as base URL for all other URL settings of `Weaver`.
+    be used as base URL for all other URL settings of `Weaver`.

 .. note::